-Daum has been a consistent star for South Dakota State.
-He's averaged at least 23 points per game three seasons in a row and his averaging a double-double for the second consecutive season.
+Daum was a consistent star for South Dakota State.
+He averaged at least 23 points per game three seasons in a row and his averaging a double-double for the second consecutive season.

 The Delta Devils star was consistent in his four seasons, averaging 29.9, 32.7, 27.5 and 26.0 points in his four seasons.
 Ford became the first player in NCAA Division I history to average at least 25 points per game in four consecutive seasons.

 5. Lionel Simmons, La Salle: 3,217 points (1986-87 to 1989-90)